ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 messages.

 <aside class="notice">
-Messages sent in open channels are **ephemeral** and not persisted by ChatKitty.
+Messages sent in open channels are <b>ephemeral</b> and not persisted by ChatKitty.
 </aside>

 ## Public Channel